 Pomskies are very smart dogs and will be fun to train if you only take the time.
 Teach them to sit, stay, down, walk well on a leash, get fancy with tricks like roll over and shake.
 They will enjoy the attention and teaching them is stimulating for their mind.
 Ask them to do something for you, like sit and stay before you offer them their meals or have them shake for you when you have brought home a special treat.
 They will enjoy earning things and being involved, it will give them a satisfied feeling if they think they are pleasing you.
 There are a lot of good articles for training on Cesar Millan's website.

-We think crate training can be a wonderful way to create a secure environment for your puppy to feel safe and a great way to aid in potty training.
+Crate training is great for any puppy, but we think it’s especially beneficial for Pomskies.
+Pomskies are an incredibly intelligent and high energy breed, this can can lead to mischievous behavior when left unsupervised.
+Crate training can be a wonderful way to create a secure environment for your puppy to feel safe, keep them out of trouble when you can’t give them your full attention, and also a great way to aid in potty training.
 Crate training must be done properly and is in no way meant to be a place for punishment or long periods of confinement.
 A crate should be used for bedtime and to aid in potty training in puppyhood.
 Should you choose to use this method with your puppy we recommend reading this helpful article from the Humane Society of the United States: Crate Training

 One of the biggest obstacles to getting a new puppy is potty training.
 We realize this and have taken steps to make it a little easier on our clients who have adopted puppies from us.
-When our puppies reach 4 weeks of age and Mommy has stopped cleaning up after them, we set up their area in a long rectangular room where they have their bed at one end, food and water in the middle, and two large piddle pads in secure piddle pad holders at the other end.
-We clean up multiple times a day, being sure to leave the scent of where to go and we change any bedding that gets soiled.
+When our puppies reach 4 weeks of age and Mommy has stopped cleaning up after them, the puppies graduate to an indoor/outdoor area where they begin learning to use a doggie door.
+We also clean up multiple times a day, being sure to keep their sleeping and eating areas clean and we change any bedding that gets soiled.
 We're happy to say that the puppies learn fairly quickly where they should potty and we have very few accidents in or near their bedding.
-This of course is only a method that should be used in the weaning stage and wouldn't be appropriate for our new owners, but we think it reinforces the puppy's natural instincts to not potty in their bed and thus should make the whole potty training process easier.
+We think this reinforces the puppy's natural instincts to not potty where they sleep and thus should make the whole potty training process easier when they go into their new homes.
 For helpful tips on potty training your new puppy please visit the Humane Society's website: Housetraining your dog or puppy